Dellyjoe/RTC_Light_Timer/README.md

 Discription: This project will be able to display current time, set relay on/off time, the use of pots and buttons to navigate around the OLED display and set time to use for a timer.

+*Functionality:
+    Display current time on OLED
+    Display Timmer set time on OLED
+    Have the ability to navagate through the OLED with a press of a button, with hold ability Being able to set current time and current timmer time with use of button When timmer setpoint = time throw relay to turn on a LED light for 12 hours

+*Hardware:
+    One or three pots to set timmer setpoint
+    One OLED - smaller the better
+    One Microcontroller
+    one button

 Explantion of each funtion:

 OLED driver: